ILIAS-eLearning/ILIAS/setup/README.md

 To update ILIAS from the command line, call `php setup/setup.php update config.json` from within your ILIAS folder.
-This will update the configuration of ILIAS according to the provided configuration as well as update the database of the installation.
+This will update the configuration of ILIAS according to the provided configuration as well as update the database of the installation or do other necessary task for the update.
+This does not update the source code.

 Sometimes it might happen that the database update steps detect some edge case or warn about a possible loss of data.
 In this case the update is aborted with a message and can be resumed after the messages was read carefully and acted upon.
 You may use the `--ignore-db-update-messages` at your own risk if you want to silence the messages.

+## Report Status of ILIAS

+Via `php setup/setup.php status` you can get a status of your ILIAS instalaltion.
+The command uses a best effort approach, so according to the status of your system the output might contain more or less fields.
+When calling this for an system where ILIAS was not installed, for example, the output only contains the information that ilias is not installed.
+The command also reports on the configuration of the installation.

+The output of the command is formatted as YAML to be easily readable by people and machines.
+So we encourage you to use this command for monitoring your system and also request status information via our feature process that you are interested in.

 ## Build ILIAS Artifacts